jchook/uuid-random/README.md

 ## Performance

-Independent [benchmarks](https://github.com/aarondcohen/benchmark-guid) rank this library as the _fastest_ pure JS UUID v4 generator available with good PRNG— almost **5x faster** than the most popular library.
+The included [`benchmark.js`](benchmark.js) as well as [independent benchmarks](https://github.com/aarondcohen/benchmark-guid) rank this library as the _fastest_ pure JS UUID v4 generator available with cryptographically secure PRNG— almost **5x faster** than the most popular library.

 | npm package     | performance     |
 |-----------------|-----------------|